w3c/wai-quick-start/source/designing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Use headers and whitespace to group content
+## Use headers and whitespace to group related content

 Text design benefits from clear headers to chunk up content, and main content that is not too wide.
 Ideal font size will vary for all users, so it is important to ensure that changes in the font size can be accommodated in the design, for example, by creating different layouts for different levels of zoom.